alfatm/fancy-crates/README.md

 ## VSCode Extension Configuration

-- `sparse-crates.useCargoCache`: If true, Cargo's index cache is searched first before the registries.
+- `elder-crates.useCargoCache`: If true, Cargo's index cache is searched first before the registries.
 Cache must be stored in the sparse format.

-- `sparse-crates.cratesIoIndex`: The index URL of the default crates.io registry.
+- `elder-crates.cratesIoIndex`: The index URL of the default crates.io registry.
 Change this value only if you use a remote or local mirror of crates.io.
 The index must use the sparse protocol.
 Use a file URL if the mirror is on disk.

-- `sparse-crates.cratesIoCache`: The index cache directory of the default crates.io registry.
+- `elder-crates.cratesIoCache`: The index cache directory of the default crates.io registry.
 Change this value only if you use a remote or local mirror of crates.io.
 You can find the directories at CARGO_HOME/registry/index.

-- `sparse-crates.registries`: An array of alternate registries:
+- `elder-crates.registries`: An array of alternate registries:
 ```json
 {
     "name": "(Required) Registry name matching dependencies' \"registry\" key",